-The Canadian Wildlife Federation (CWF) has embarked on an ambitious project to plant large areas of roadsides and rights-of-way with native wildflowers and grasses.
+The Canadian Wildlife Federation (CWF) and National Capital Commission (NCC) have embarked on an ambitious project to plant large areas of roadsides and rights-of-way with native wildflowers and grasses.
 Today (27 June 2019), I got to witness the start of one of them.

 The location is on the Étienne Cartier Parkway near where Green’s Creek empties into the Ottawa River.
 The site was chosen and plowed last fall and signs were erected to designate this as a “Restoration Area.”
 It was replowed recently – to break up the sod layer – but no further steps were taken.

 CWF employees, Carolyn Callaghan and Holly Bickerton, have spent months preparing for these projects.
 In addition to extensive research, they attended a conference on roadside habitat in Chicago in February and held a workshop here in Ottawa in April.
-At the latter event, which was cosponsored by the National Capital Commission (NCC), local organizations presented similar projects and compared notes on technical issues.
+At the latter event, which was cosponsored by the NCC, local organizations presented similar projects and compared notes on technical issues.